-I should make a full disclosure at this point: my own son has asked for cash presents to donate to a charity that is meaningful to him, for most of his recent birthdays.
-A couple of times he’s donated his birthday money to The Clown Doctors, who’ve entertained him in hospital on a number of occasions.
+I should make a full disclosure at this point: my own son has asked for cash presents of $20 maximum to donate to a charity that is meaningful to him, for most of his recent birthdays.
+For example, a couple of times he’s donated his birthday money to The Clown Doctors, who’ve entertained him in hospital on a number of occasions.

 And so yes, I have thought a lot about this.
 I’ve definitely asked if that’s what he really wants, and made him understand that after the party, there will be no packages to unwrap.
-He’s accepted that, deeming the cash is of better use to a charity that can help others. #blesshim
+He’s accepted that, deeming the cash is of better use to a charity that can help others, because he has all that he needs. #blesshim

 Andrew continues in the podcast that he suspects the request is also the parents drawing a line, “I’m not cleaning up all this crap and having more stuff in the house.”